kui8shi/autotools-parser/README.md

 # autoconf-parser

-A Rust library for parsing Unix shell commands.
+A Rust library for parsing, analyzing, and splitting autoconf script

 ## Quick Start
 First, add this to your `Cargo.toml`: